TheRealAnonymous008/quartz/content/details/arts/Perspective Drawing.md

 	* The major and minor axes of the ellipse are always perpendicular regardless of perspective.
 This is one way to determine if the ellipse "looks right"
 	* If the circle is "upright" (i.e., part of an upright cylinder), the drawing is the same regardless of the direction in which the cylinder is turned.

+* When we consider lighting, an object will have a shaded side.
+	* *Darken the part of the object facing away from the light source*
+	* The shape of the shadow depends on the following:
+		* The direction of the light source relative to the object
+		* The position of the object in space
+		* The shape of the area on which the shadow falls.
+		* *Shadows follow the rules of perspective*.
+The edge of the shadow $ab$ can be extended to meet the vanishing point of the edge $AB$ on the object. *The edges of the shadow are parallel to the edges of the object*.
+	* See more about shading [[Shading|here]]

+* *Reflections of an object have the same vanishing point as the object itself*.
+This is because, the reflection of an edge is parallel to the edge.
+	* If the object is at distance $d$ from the reflecting surface, the reflection moves away at an equal distance.
 # Techniques
 * We can test for proper perspective simply as follows: *All parallel lines must meet at the same vanishing points*.
 * One technique from [[Drawing on the Right Side of the Brain by Edwards|Edwards]] is to close one eye (esp. if the object is close).
 Copy the flattened projection that you see.
 Closing the eye removes the effect of depth perception.